Here's a cheat sheet for the U.S. midterms

 Will the Democrats take the House?

-The party is nevertheless optimistic.
+Democrats are nevertheless optimistic that they can pick up the 23 seats they need to take control of the House.
 There's excitement about a possible "blue wave" that could sweep them into the House and the Senate.

 "Political statisticians are putting the odds of Republicans losing control of the House at about 50-50," Fowler said in early July.